Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 ### Loading Actions from JSON

 You can load Actions as JSON in the form of a set of Action Maps or as a full [`InputActionAsset`](../api/UnityEngine.InputSystem.InputActionAsset.html).
-This also works at run time in the player.
+This also works at run time in the Player.

 ```CSharp
 // Load a set of action maps from JSON.